peterli135/Convert-Spotify-Playlist-to-YouTube-Playlist/README.md

 Input the Spotify client id and client secret into the secrets.json file.
 Input the Google client id, client secret, and API key into the client_secrets.json file.

-Here is how the program works:
+Here is an example of how the program works with a short Spotify playlist that I created.
 1. The program first asks you to visit a URL to authorize the application with oauth2, and you have to enter in an authorization code:
 ![image](https://user-images.githubusercontent.com/90528127/137650570-9ed85c77-40f0-4189-9b3e-e2021b409f62.png)
 2. It then asks for the Spotify playlist URL link for which you would like to convert to a Youtube playlist.